-Large, white, pointed petals.
-The cup is peach pink, with an apricot centre, very frilly and lovely.
+Large, white, pointed petals with a lovely, frilly cup.
+The cup is peach pink, with an apricot centre.
 Daffodil ‘Precocious’ is a very special bloom that opens mid to late season.

 Every season we walk the paddocks, checking on our growing bulbs.
 As we go we notice some stand our more than others, this is our season’s selection.
 Not just pretty faces, the Tesselaar’s Top Six Daffodils are notable for their great substance and staying power.